Domio raises $100M in equity and debt to take on Airbnb and hotels with its curated apartments – TechCrunch

 As Domio lengthens its track record — its 12 U.S. markets include Miami, Los Angeles, Philadelphia and Phoenix — Roberts says that they’re getting a more select seat at the table in conversations.

-“Investors are starting to go out buy properties on our behalf and lease them to us,” he said.
+“Investors are starting to go out to buy properties on our behalf and lease them to us,” he said.
 This gives the startup a much more favorable rate and terms on those deals.
 “The next step is that Domio will manage these directly.”
-The most recent property it signed, he noted, includes a Whole Foods at the ground level and a gym.
+The most recent property it signed, he noted, includes a Whole Foods at the ground level, and a gym.

 Using technology to identify where to grow is not the only area where tech plays a role.
 Roberts said that the company is now working on an app — yet to be released — that will be the epicenter of how guests interact to book places and manage their experience once there.